Korni Grupa

 Korni Grupa (Корни Група, trans.
 Korni Group) was a Yugoslav rock band formed in Belgrade in 1968.
 Launched and led by—as well as named after—the keyboardist Kornelije Kovač, the band was one of the first Yugoslav rock acts to achieve major mainstream popularity in the country, and often considered the very first Yugoslav supergroup.
-Since their dissolution, Korni Grupa gained significant acclaim as one of the most influential bands in the history of rock music in Yugoslavia.
+Since their dissolution, Korni Grupa gained significant retroactive acclaim as one of the most influential bands in the history of rock music in Yugoslavia.
 The band additionally used the Kornelyans name during a short-lived commercial foray outside of Yugoslavia in an attempt at breaking into the international market with an English-language album.

-From the very beginning of their run, Korni Grupa's activity took place on two parallel tracks: one focused around commercial pop rock in pursuit of mainstream popularity, and the other, an artistically influenced progressive rock sound crossed with influences of psychedelic, folk, jazz, and symphonic rock music.
+All throughout their run, Korni Grupa's activity took place on two parallel tracks: one focused around commercial pop rock in pursuit of mainstream popularity, and the other, an artistically influenced progressive rock sound crossed with influences of psychedelic, folk, jazz, and symphonic rock music.
 The keyboardist Kornelije Kovač formed the group with the bassist Bojan Hreljac, drummer Vladimir Furduj, and guitarist Velibor Kacl.
 After going through several vocalists—Miroslava Kojadinović, Dušan Prelević and Dalibor Brun—a period during which Korni Grupa released several singles, the band settled on Dado Topić who brought along his former bandmate Josip Boček as the replacement for Kacl.
-The lineup with Topić on vocals participated at music festivals, scored a popular film, This Crazy World of Ours, and created a rock epic as a soundtrack for an episode of the Jedan čovek jedna pesma television program that would be released years later on the posthumous studio album 1941.
+The lineup with Topić on vocals competed at music festivals, scored a popular film, This Crazy World of Ours, and created a rock epic as a soundtrack for an episode of the Jedan čovek jedna pesma television program that would be released years later on the posthumous studio album 1941.
 Upon Topić's departure, his substitute was Zdravko Čolić who only lasted six months.
 Zlatko Pejaković took over the vocals after Čolić left.

 With Pejaković, the band recorded their eponymous debut album, which was the very first full-length album by a SR Serbia-based rock band and only the fourth one in Yugoslavia, as well as an English language followup album, Not an Ordinary Life, under the name Kornelyans.
-The band had also performed at the 1974 Eurovision Song Contest placing in disappointing 12th place, which—along with the second album's poor reception—led to the band's decision to split up.
+The band had also performed at the Eurovision Song Contest 1974 placing in disappointing 12th place, which—along with the second album's poor reception—led to the band's decision to split up.
 They held two farewell concerts at Novi Sad's Studio M before disbanding on December 1, 1974.
 A portion of the recordings from the two shows would later be released on the compilation album Mrtvo more, the first double album in the history of Yugoslav rock music.

 After the group's disbandment, Korni Grupa members pursued careers as solo acts, studio musicians, and producers, reuniting in 1987 with Topić on vocals for two performances, in Zagreb and Belgrade.
 In 2019, Kovač, Boček and Topić reunited to hold the farewell Korni Grupa concert in Belgrade; Hreljac's participation in the reunion was also announced, however, he died less than two months before the concert.